elitedevemon/image-handling/README.md

 - **[Upwork](https://www.upwork.com/freelancers/~017487f73d5aedb202)**
 - **[Kwork](https://kwork.com/user/elitedevemon)**

-## Problem-Solving Focus:
+## Problem Solving Focus:

 Are you struggling with a web development challenge or need a reliable expert to build your next project?
 I’m here to help!
-With expertise in Laravel, WordPress, and API integrations, I transform complex requirements into user-friendly, efficient solutions.
+With expertise in **Laravel**, **WordPress**, and **API integrations**, I transform complex requirements into user-friendly, efficient solutions.
 Let me handle the tech so you can focus on growing your business!

 ## Quality Assurance: